Dariofarou/hepmc_to_h5/README.md

  - ```EP```:    (E, px, py, pz, E, px, py, pz, E, px, py, pz,...)

 Event arrays are zero padded to a fixed size *M*, set by the event in the sample with the largest number of particles.
 The truth label of each sample file can be appended at the end of each event array.
-The complete dataset stored in the hdf5 output is a numpy array with shape *(Nevents, M)*, or *(Nevents, M+1)* if truth labels are  provided.
+The complete dataset is a numpy array with shape *(Nevents, M)*, or *(Nevents, M+1)* if truth labels are  provided.
 Basic information about the data (shape, number of signal and background events, dtype, etc) are stored as dataset attributes.

 ***TODO: include vertex information (x,y,z,ct) and particle ID.***